 Horse riding in South Tyrol

 South Tyrol is the land of the Haflinger horses.
-Who doesn’t know the blond horses whit the blowing mane?
+Who does not know the blond horses whit the blowing mane?
 The Haflinger horses are all around in South Tyrol, they love children and a perfect for exploring the landscapes and alpine pastures.

 An ideal place to explore on horseback is the hilly plateau of Ritten above Bozen.
 There you can do wonderful more-day trekking tours and hiking rides.
 Many farms are offering guided tours, board inclusive.
 Imagine riding on your horse in the sunset, to make a romantic fire under a sky full of stars and to spend the night there.
 Wonderful!

-If you don’t want to leave your horse at home, you can bring it also to South Tyrol.
+If you do not want to leave your horse at home, you can bring it also to South Tyrol.
 But get informed before, if your host offers guest-horse-boxes!

 Holiday on a riding farm in South Tyrol